-Like I mentioned this aflfredo sauce is great in a wide range of dishes.
+Like I mentioned this alfredo sauce is great in a wide range of dishes.
 Here are some quick recipe ideas…

-- Over grilled chicken, or even a little over steak
+- Over grilled chicken, pork, or even beef like a little drizzle over steak

 - As a pizza sauce instead of tomato

-- Mixed with shrimp and over pasta, rice, or cauliflower rice
+- Mixed with seafood (shrimp, lobster, crab, or even scallops) and over pasta, rice, or cauliflower rice

 - In sandwiches, paninis, and subs

-- Over vegetables such as broccoli, asparagus, or zucchini
+- Over vegetables such as broccoli, cauliflower, asparagus, or zucchini

 - Mixed with chicken meatballs